Best Native Grasses for Bird Cover and Beneficial Insects

 - Holds upright stems through winter

-- Can function as a transition plant in open habitat areas
+- Can serve as a transition plant in open habitat areas

 River oats (Chasmanthium latifolium)

-River oats is one of the best cool-season native grasses for shade or partial shade.
-Its nodding seed heads and broad leaves make it valuable where warm-season prairie grasses do not thrive.
+River oats is one of the best native grasses for shade or partial shade.
+Its broad leaves and nodding seed heads make it useful where prairie grasses are not the right fit.
+It is especially valuable in woodland edges and moist, lightly shaded borders.

 Why it helps:

-- Good cover in woodland edges and shaded borders
+- Good cover in shaded and edge habitats

 - Seed heads are used by birds